 B x C

 This assumes all courses have a 10 unit value.
 If a course has a value other than 10, then the calculation needs to be weighted appropriately.

 You can estimate costs for later years based on these rates but international student course fees are adjusted regularly and are subject to change.

 If you can't pay your tuition fees by the due date, you may be eligible to apply for a payment plan.
 These are only available if you're experiencing genuine financial hardship.
-Submit an application for a payment plan (PDF 174KB) before the census date of the term the fees apply to.
-You can submit your application at the Hunter Hub or email it from your student email account to our student loans and welfare office.
+Submit an application for a payment plan (PDF 287KB) before the census date of the term the fees apply to.
+You can submit your application at the Hunter Hub or email it from your student email account to our fees office.

 Student services and amenities fee (SSAF)